dishaadora/Google-Workspace-MCP-Server/README.md

     python mcp_client.py
     ```

-The script will automatically start your GSuite MCP server, connect to it, and run the specified task.
+The script will automatically start the MCP server, connect to it, and run the specified task.

 ## Roadmap & Future Plans